IBM/aspera-cli/README.erb.md

 operating systems.

 ### MacOS X
 Ruby comes pre-installed on MacOSx.
-Nevertheless, installing new gems require admin privilege (sudo).
+Nevertheless, installing new gems require admin privilege (sudo) and the version is not up to date.

-You may also install "homebrew", from here: https://brew.sh/, and then install Ruby:
+It is better to install "homebrew", from here: [https://brew.sh/](https://brew.sh/), and then install Ruby:

 ```bash
 $ brew install ruby
 ```

 ### Windows
-On windows you can get it from here: https://rubyinstaller.org/ .
+On windows you can get it from here: [https://rubyinstaller.org/](https://rubyinstaller.org/) .

 ### Linux
 ```bash
 $ yum install ruby rubygems
 ```
-Note that Ruby 2+ is required, if you have an older Linux (e.g. CentOS 6), you may want to install "rvm" https://rvm.io/ and install a newer Ruby.
+Note that Ruby 2+ is required, if you have an older Linux (e.g. CentOS 6), you should install "rvm" [https://rvm.io/](https://rvm.io/) and install a newer Ruby.

 ## Installation
 Once you have ruby and rights to install gems: Install the gem and its dependencies: